-John McCain, a Republican senator from Arizona and the GOP's 2008 presidential nominee, is a leading advocate in the U.S. Senate for aggressive U.S. foreign policies, including an interventionist "war on terror."
+Sen. John McCain (R-AZ) is a leading advocate in the U.S. Senate for aggressive U.S. foreign policies, including an interventionist "war on terror."
 A founding member of the neoconservative-led Committee for the Liberation of Iraq, McCain consistently backed the George W. Bush administration's efforts to expand the "war on terror" in the Middle East, championing the Iraq War and the invasion of Afghanistan.
-More recently, he has been a leading congressional advocate for going to war with Iran over its uranium enrichment program and intervening militarily in Syria's civil war.
+More recently, he has been a leading congressional advocate for confrontational policies on Iran and intervening militarily in Syria's civil war.
+McCain is chairman of the powerful Senate Armed Services Committee, a post he attained after the GOP won a majority in the Senate in the 2014 midterm elections.

-McCain's stature as one of his party's leading interventionists has been buttressed by his longtime chairmanship of the International Republican Institute, the GOP-linked arm of the National Endowment for Democracy that has been closely associated with subversive U.S. actions in Latin America and other parts of the world.
+McCain's stature as one of his party's leading hawks has been buttressed in part by his longtime chairmanship of the International Republican Institute, the GOP-linked arm of the National Endowment for Democracy that has been closely associated with subversive U.S. actions in Latin America and other parts of the world.

-Although sometimes characterized as a political moderate, McCain has established himself as one of the more militaristic senators of his generation, often partnering with Senate colleagues Lindsey Graham (R-SC) and Joe Lieberman (I-CT) to press for U.S. military deployments across the globe.
+McCain is arguably one of the more militaristic senators of his generation, often partnering with Senate colleagues Lindsey Graham (R-SC) and Joe Lieberman (I-CT) to press for U.S. military deployments across the globe.
 Following Lieberman's retirement from the Senate after the 2012 elections, theNew York Times ran a piece marking the end of "the three amigos," observing that the trio's "hawkish world views often placed them at odds with their respective parties, but together they secured a place at the center of every major foreign policy debate."

 McCain amplified his calls for U.S. action in Syria in 2013, particularly after allegations emerged that the Assad regime had deployed small amounts chemical weapons against rebel forces (although UN investigators later said that rebels had likely used the weapons as well).
 Referring to President Barack Obama's past remarks that the use of such weapons constituted a "red line" that could spur U.S. action, McCain quipped in May that the line "was apparently written in disappearing ink" and called for the United States to take "game-changing action" in Syria.
 Washington, he said, should "establish a safe zone" inside Syria and "supply weapons to the right people in Syria who are fighting, obviously, for the things we believe."